SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Voluntary Movement_Vandergrift.md

 L for lateral, L for leg, in the posterior limb of the internal capsule

 in the corticospinal tract....
+- the cortical output all the stuff that will go down and synapses on the ventral horn **interneuron/alpha motor neuron system for voluntary control**
+- 1/3 of it from the primary motor cortex (goes thru the posterior limb of internal capsule, the 1/3rd of midbrain cerebral peduncle which turns into medullary pyramids, and then most of them going thru the decussation, having the lateral and anterior corticospinal tracts.), 1/3 premotor SMA , and then 1/3 somatosensory and cingulate.
 - the crus cerebri = the midbrain cerebral peduncle
 - going from the white matter of posterior limb, going into the ventrolateral aspect of cerebral peduncle , descnding into the pons
 - midbrain cerebral peduncles, Lateral, trunk, and arm/band